 Our commitment to responsible forestry and precision milling ensures that each load of lumber we produce meets strict standards for grade, moisture, and appearance.
 From sawn timber to carefully planed and finished stock, our hardwoods serve builders and manufacturers throughout the Southeast and across the country.

-Clear-Cutting Pros and Cons: How We Resource Timber for Select Hardwoods
+Clear-Cutting Pros and Cons: How We Resource Timber for Church and Church

 Wednesday, October 01, 2025Clear-cutting is one of the most effective and widely used timber harvesting methods in the hardwood industry.
 It often gets misunderstood, but it remains an essential part of producing consistent, high-quality Appalachian lumber.
 Clear-cutting is not about stripping land; it is about renewing it.
 By removing mature stands, we allow forests to restart their growth cycles, produce stronger trees, and continue supplying lumber for generations of builders, furniture makers, and manufacturers.